The one with tally marks. Lots and lots of tally marks.

 - The Men in Black: The episode opens with our heroes being hunted down by government agents in black suits and dark glasses and taken to Area 51 to keep the aliens secret.
 The aliens themselves have many MIB-ish qualities, and can probably be assumed to be the in-universe inspiration for the trope.

-- Military Salute: Going hand-in-hand with his inability to fake an American accent, Rory salutes the NASA scientists using the British style of saluting, not the American style.
+- Military Salute: Going hand-in-hand with his inability to fake an American accent, Rory — dressed as a Federal functionary, when Nixon arrives to release the Doctor from NASA security — salutes the scientists using the British style of saluting, not the American style.